wtsi-ssg/benchmarking/README.md

 #### Using a pre built singularity image

-ISG has build the singularity image for this benchmarking suite which can be found at `/software/isg/benchmarking_suite/singularity_image/benchmarking.simg` location on farm cluster.
+ISG has built the singularity image for this benchmarking suite which can be found at `/software/isg/benchmarking_suite/singularity_image/benchmarking.simg` location on farm cluster.

 #### Building the singularity image from the docker image